Kismuz/btgym/README.md

  - [x] tensorboard integration;
  - [x] multiply agents asynchronous operation feature (e.g for A3C):
  - [x] dedicated data server;
- - [x] multi-modal observation space shape; - DONE 9/10
+ - [x] multi-modal observation space shape;
  - [ ] A3C implementation tweaked for BTgym; - IN PROGRESS
  - [ ] sequential and sliding time-window sampling;
  - [ ] multiply instruments trading;

 ### <a name="news"></a>[News and updates:](#title)

+- 23.08.17: `filename` arg in environment/dataset specification now can be list of csv files.
+      - handy for bigger dataset creation;
+      - data from all files are concatenated and sampled uniformly;
+      - no record duplication and format consistency checks preformed.

 - 21.08.17: UPDATE: BTgym is now using multi-modal observation space.
      - space used is simple extension of gym: `BTgymMultiSpace(gym.Space)` - dictionary (not nested yet) of core gym spaces.